Sakura529/BypassAV/README.md

 # BypassAV
 Implementing bypass through patching legitimate files, without adding other evasion techniques.
 May become ineffective relatively quickly.
 You can create new versions based on the shellcode template.

-If you find my project useful, please leave a star.
+If you find my project useful, please leave a stars.
 It will motivate me to update more frequently.

 [ [中文](https://github.com/Sakura529/BypassAV/blob/main/README_CH.md) | [English](https://github.com/Sakura529/BypassAV/blob/main/README.md) ]